benjamin-heasly/geffenlab-ephys-pipeline/docs/run-phy-export.md

 To run the pipeline, use our Python script [run_pipeline.py](./scripts/run_pipeline.py).
 This script calls `nextflow run` for the pipeline itself, and also saves detailed logs within the `processed_data` subdirectory directory for each session.

 We tell the script which pipeline to run with the `--workflow` argument.
 We specifiy the configuration to use with `--config`.
-We also pass the `experimenter`, `--subject`, and `--date` for the session we want to process.
+We also pass the `--experimenter`, `--subject`, and `--date` for the session we want to process.

 The `--input` parameter can be `spikeglx` or `openephys`, to tell whether we need to run CatGT and TPrime.